lineality/Online_Voting_Using_One_Time_Pads/README.md

 # A revised thrifty-protocol for resource limited areas: (section under construction)

 ## Practical Voting
-The goal here is more practical and less abstract.
-How can a local community organize and carry out a best practice audible vote and publish the results using widely available and accessible technology (such as mobile phones).
+The goal here is more practical and less abstract: How can a local community organize and carry out a best practice auditible vote and publish the results using (widely available and) accessible technology (such as mobile phones).

 Thrifty voting systems may make more use of available multi-factor authentication and less use of equipment-expensive methods (such as dedicated printing and scanning machines).